Skip to content

 Use this as a defensive review framework for internal cloud security assessments and hardening projects.

-• API-level access is the real path to cloud control
+• API-level access is the actual control plane — not VPC boundaries

-• Service-to-service trust mistakes create lateral movement risk
+• Misconfigured service-to-service trust creates lateral movement risk that’s hard to detect

 MisconfigurationRiskHow to DetectRemediation

-Wildcard permissions (*)Privilege expansion beyond intended useQuery for wildcard Action/Resource in attached policiesReplace with explicit allowlist and condition keys
+Wildcard permissions (*)Privilege expansion beyond intended useQuery for wildcard Action or Resource in attached policiesReplace with explicit allowlists and condition keys

-Stale users and unused principalsPersistent dormant access pathsCompare last-used timestamps with ownership recordsDisable, review, and remove unused identities
+Stale users and unused principalsPersistent dormant access pathsCompare last-used timestamps against ownership recordsDisable, review, and remove unused identities

-Unmanaged cross-account accessHidden trust pathways and governance gapsReview external principals in trust policies and org boundariesGovern cross-account roles with ownership, conditions, and review cycle
+Unmanaged cross-account accessHidden trust pathways and governance gapsReview external principals in trust policies and org boundariesGovern cross-account roles with ownership tags, conditions, and review cycles

-This table should be treated as a recurring control review, not a one-time migration checklist.
+Treat this table as a recurring control review, not a migration checklist you tick off once.

-1. Build identity inventory (users, groups, roles, policies, service-linked roles)
+1. Build a full identity inventory — users, groups, roles, policies, and service-linked roles

-3. Analyze attached and inline policies for excess scope
+3. Analyze attached and inline policies for excess permission scope

-4. Review trust policies for role assumption boundaries
+4. Review trust policies to understand role assumption boundaries

-5. Inspect credential hygiene (key age, MFA posture, unused principals)
+5. Check credential hygiene — key age, MFA posture, inactive principals

 6. Validate cross-account and federated access paths

-7. Prioritize remediation by exposure and business impact
+7. Prioritize remediation by exposure level and business impact

 OutputPurpose

-Identity inventory mapUnderstand who/what can access which resources
+Identity inventory mapUnderstand who and what can access which resources

 Permission risk registerPrioritized list of high-risk permission patterns